AlexOrrSB/sendbird-virgil-uikit-sample/e2ee-guide.md

 #### JavaScript

 For convenience we will create a hook for all the Virgil functionality.
 This way we can initialize the Virgil SDK once when the user connects, and then use helper functions to easily perform Vigil actions from our chat components.
+To start we will just have functions to retrieve the Virgil SDK token from our server and initialize the Virgil e3 SDK.
+We will add all of the encryption / decryption functionality to this as we move along.

 ```
 // javascript-sample/src/utils/e3.js